 The answer depends on your individual circumstances.

-- If you currently have federal student loans that are with different loan servicers, consolidation can greatly simplify loan repayment by giving you a single loan with just one monthly bill.
+- If you currently have federal education loans that are with different loan servicers, consolidation can greatly simplify loan repayment by giving you a single loan with just one monthly bill.

 - Consolidation can lower your monthly payment by giving you a longer period of time (up to 30 years) to repay your loans.